-With the Android 10 update out of beta and new info starting to emerge, we want to take you through everything you should know right now Samsung’s Android 10 plans for Galaxy phones and tablets.
+With Samsung Galaxy Android 10 update in beta testing and new info starting to emerge, we want to take you through everything you should know right now Samsung’s Android 10 plans for Galaxy phones and tablets.

-After months of testing, the new operating system is out for Google’s Pixel devices and soon, it will roll out to devices from Android OEM’s.
+After months of testing, the new operating system is out for Google’s Pixel devices and devices from select Android OEM’s.

 With the Android 10 roll out underway and Samsung’s Android Pie roll out slowing down, Galaxy users are starting to think about the future.